ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-rtk-f9p.rst

 For normal operation, ArduPilot's GPS parameter defaults will work for any serial port configured for ``SERIALx_PROTOCOL`` = 5.

+.. note:: ArduPilot does not currently configure UBlox F9P GPS constellations.
+User must assure that the GPS is properly configured for his region and application.
+See :ref:`common-gps-ublox-firmware-update`

 GPS Accessories
 ===============